Updated May 2026 to reflect the latest policy-as-code configuration format and an improved Conventional Commit sample.

 While educating the team on best practices is essential, real consistency requires automated enforcement.
 Better Commit Policy for Jira Cloud, together with Better Commit Policy Connector for Bitbucket Cloud, offers a unique enterprise-ready solution for enforcing commit message standards in Bitbucket Cloud.

 With policy-as-code, you define commit rules in a ".commitpolicy.yml" file placed in the root of your repository.
-This file describes exactly what makes a commit acceptable—such as message length, required format, or Jira work item links.
-The app automatically evaluates every commit and pull request against these rules.
+This file describes exactly what makes a commit acceptable, such as message length, required format, or Jira work item links.
+The app automatically evaluates every commit and pull request against these rules at two stages:

-Better Commit Policy integrates directly with Bitbucket's merge checks, so non-compliant changes are flagged, or on Bitbucket Premium they are actually cannot be merged.
+Better Commit Policy also integrates directly with Bitbucket's merge checks, so non-compliant changes are flagged, or on Bitbucket Premium they actually cannot be merged.

-And because every violation is shown in Bitbucket, developers get fast feedback and can fix problems before they affect the main branch.
+And because every violation is shown in Bitbucket too, developers get fast feedback and can fix problems before they affect the main branch.
 It's the foundation for teams that want to align developer workflows with structured change management.

 Violations are clearly shown in Bitbucket Cloud